ytsaurus/ytsaurus/yt/docs/README.md

 ### Images

-Images should only contain text in English, regardless of the language of documentation to which they are added.
+If the image includes text, the text must be in English, regardless of the language of the documentation in which it will be used.

-For information about images usage syntax, read the [YFM documentation](https://diplodoc.com/docs/en/syntax/media).
+For information about images usage, read the [YFM documentation](https://diplodoc.com/docs/en/syntax/media).

 ------